wjh18/pyspeedinsights/README.md

 If you've installed `pyspeedinsights` with `pip`, the default command to run cli commands is `psi`.

-If you've simply cloned the repo, you can run the cli as a module directly with `python -m pyspeedinsights`.
+If you've simply cloned or downloaded the repo, you can run the cli as a module directly with `python -m pyspeedinsights`.
+Make sure to `cd` into the `src` directory first.

 For help with the following commands, run `psi --help`.